EllieThurlwell/project-1/README.md

 ### Media

--   The usage terms of all images is either Public Domain or Creative Commons Attribution-Share Alike 4.0.
+-   The usage terms of all images is either Public Domain or Creative Commons Attribution - Share Alike 4.0.
 -   The frame for the images was purchased from [iStock](https://www.istockphoto.com/es/foto/amplio-marco-de-oro-gm162714310-23165337)
 -   All logos and graphics were created by the developed.
 -   The pdf worksheet was created by the developer.